-Houdini posing with a pencil in what was a 3 minute exposure to demonstrating how pareidolia works.
+Houdini posing with a pencil in what was a 3-minute exposure to demonstrate how pareidolia works.

 The plate in which the light shows is the second one taken under the same exposure that Mr. Hetzel wanted, three minutes, F. 4.
 The faces that Mr. Hetzel pointed out to me as being spirit faces floating around, I discovered were faces, either through accident or design, could positively be recognized and seen on the wall, but only at a distance away from the wall and at certain angles.
 In order to show the accuracy of this I requested Mr. Moss to hold a pencil on the wall, I walked back until I could see the faces, then I requested him to move the pencil until it was right under the chin of the face which can be plainly seen, and I posed with pencil and the photo is a three-minute exposure.
 Mr. Hetzel was positive that the faces were spirit faces before I had shown to everyone in the room that the peculiar formation allowed your mind to see faces, in fact he had one photo of his own and traced a number of spirit faces, so he said.